anhkhoa-2970/LandmarkRemark/Readme.md

 ### Time Allocation
 - Approximately 2 hours were spent on initial project setup, including setting up the development environment and integrating necessary libraries.
 - 3 hours dedicated to designing and implementing the user interface using Jetpack Compose, ensuring style and fit for the app.
-- 4 hours were allocated to backend logic, including integration with Firebase Authentication and Firebase Firestore, user authentication, data management and in app logic.
+- 5 hours were allocated to backend logic, including integration with Firebase Authentication and Firebase Firestore, user authentication, data management and in app logic.
 - 3 hours was spent on testing, bug fixing, and code optimization to ensure a stable and efficient application.

+## Known Issues/Limitations
+- There may be occasional performance issues when handling a large number of notes or users, which can be addressed in future optimizations.
+- The interface is not beautiful.

 ## Notes